quinnkeast/product-language-framework/README.md

 ### Fictional product: Foreword

-To provide realistic and useful examples throughout the guidelines, the language framework is built to support a fictional product: **Foreword**, a platform for people to ask for and share recommendations for books to read, based on shared reading history.
-All of the examples used in this framework use this fictional product as a basis.
+To provide realistic and useful examples throughout the guidelines, the language guidelines are built to support a fictional product called **Foreword**—a platform for people to ask for and share recommendations for books to read, based on shared reading history.
+All examples use this fictional product as a basis.

 ### Using the guidelines